 Global Context, Local Action

-The United States is one of the most disproportionately heavy consumers of global resources and generates more waste per person than any other nation on the planet21, motivating many organizations — including Princeton — to change course.
+The United States is one of the most disproportionately heavy consumers of global resources and generates more waste per person than any other nation on the planet2.
+At the same time, waste facilities across the country, such as incinerators and landfills, are disproportionately located in communities of color and in low-income communities.3,4 Such trends have motivated many organizations — including Princeton — to change course.

-While Princeton has modestly decreased its overall campus landfill waste over time, the total amount of waste generated annually per person today still remains much higher (780 pounds)22 than the average across North American higher education institutions (400 pounds), and higher still than the Northeast regional campus average (580 pounds).23
+While Princeton has modestly decreased its overall campus landfill waste over time, the total amount of waste generated annually per person today still remains much higher (780 pounds)5 than the average across North American higher education institutions (400 pounds), and higher still than the Northeast regional campus average (580 pounds).6

 Short and Long Term Objectives